abrasive/shairport/README.md

 Shairport Sync
 =============
-**Welcome to Version 3 of Shairport Sync.
-This is a big update from version 2.X and is still a work in progress.
-Please see the Release Notes for more information.**

 Shairport Sync is an AirPlay audio player – it plays audio streamed from iTunes, iOS devices and other AirPlay sources such as Quicktime Player and ForkedDaapd, among others.
 Audio played by a Shairport Sync-powered device stays synchronised with the source and hence with similar devices playing the same source.
 In this way, synchronised multi-room audio is possible without difficulty.
 (Hence the name Shairport Sync, BTW.)